erancha/OrgCarFleet/backend/ingestion-service/README.md

 ## Architecture

-This hybrid serverless architecture is designed for **high-scale ingestion** with low initial cost and the ability to scale efficiently.
+This hybrid serverless architecture is designed for **high-scale ingestion** with low initial cost

 ### Data Flow